baddoo/piDMD/README.md

-# Physics-Informed Dynamic Mode Decompositions (piDMD)
+# Physics-informed dynamic mode decomposition (piDMD)
 This repository contains the codes used to calculate physics-informed dynamic mode decompositions.
 Currently, the repository has support for about 20 matrix manifold constraints.
 The framework is described in the following schematic and reference